 - Give students choice – choice ensures that coercion is minimised.
 Rather than trying to “make” students behave by using rewards and sanctions, which is a fragile behaviour management strategy, teachers build positive relationships, managing their students and their behaviour without oppression.
 Coercion never inspires sustainable change or quality.

 - Focus on the learning – it’s our core purpose:

 “do you have everything you need to start learning?”

 “what can I do to help you focus on your learning and progress?”

 Using words purposefully can create and maintain a positive environment that promotes teaching and learning.
 Teacher language is a proactive intervention.
 Is it time to pledge a re-focus on your use of words in your classroom?

-Caroline Sherwood @Caroline_Alice_ teaches English at South Molton Community College in Devon, is Pupil Premium Champion and Teaching and Learning Lead.
-Caroline is also an Specialist Leader in Education with the Dartmoor Teaching School Alliance and is Project Director for Women Leaders in Education in the South West.
+Caroline Sherwood @Caroline_Alice_ teaches English at South Molton Community College in Devon, and is Pupil Premium Champion and Teaching and Learning Lead.
+Caroline is also a Specialist Leader in Education with the Dartmoor Teaching School Alliance and is Project Director for Women Leaders in Education in the South West.